GenomicsAotearoa/Nextflow_Workshop/docs/session_2/2_runcommand.md

 !!! question "Exercise"

-    Use all of the information above to build a custom run command that will execute Sarek on the small test data files.
+    Use all of the information above to build a custom run command that will execute version 3.2.3 of Sarek on the samplesheet you created.

     ??? tip "Hint"